0ne-zero/comic_site/README.md

 # Comic Website
 ## General Information
 - A simple comic website written in Go
+- I don't have credit for front-end of site

 ## Screenshot
 - A general view